 ‘D. H. Lawrence and Hardy’

-Following her introduction last June on the early lives and careers of DH Lawrence and Thomas Hardy, (click here) Fiona Fleming will be talking about how the rural environment they grew up in inspired their stories and moulded their ideas.
+Following her introduction last June on the early lives and careers of DH Lawrence and Thomas Hardy, Fiona Fleming will be talking about how the rural environment they grew up in inspired their stories and moulded their ideas.
 For those of you wanting to do some prep reading, here are a few suggestions of texts Fiona will be referring to in her talk: Lawrence's "Love Among the Haystacks" to be compared with Hardy's chapters "The Hollow amid the Ferns" and "The Storm – The Two Together" in Far From the Madding Crowd.

 11th - 13th December 2020